 Steam is used globally and for good reason, however, live updates can be a real pain when set to automatic as they have the tendency to tab people out in the most awkward of times, not to mention the ping spikes if it doesn’t.
 This can be disabled though and we would certainly recommend doing it to stop this ever occurring.

-- In settings select downloads
+- In Settings, select downloads from the menu on the left.

-- In downloads untick allow downloads during gameplay.
+- In Downloads, untick allow downloads during gameplay.

 And that’s all there is to it, if it is already unticked then obviously leave it unticked and you are good to go.
 If not, definitely change this setting.